 Have you started to panic about how to teach kids at home over this unexpected break?
 Don’t worry, I’ll give you a list of the best online teaching tools that we plan to experiment with over the next several weeks to get to our right curriculum for my toddler and his older brother.

 Tip: As more and more schools close, you will probably find a lot more free online teaching tools available for you to use.
 If your favorite one isn’t offering it 100% free just yet, see if there is a free trail period you can sign up for and that will possibly get you through the time of this unexpected school break.

 Hands-On Educational Activities

 Math is usually one of those things your kids love or hate.
-I am fortunate that my both my boys love math.
-If your kids love it or not, they will love at least one if not many of these ideas.
+I am fortunate that both my boys love math.
+If your kids love it or not, they will love at least one if not many of these e-learning websites.

 Teaching kids math at home is no easy thing.
 Below is a list of free online math teaching websites for kids that are geared specifically to helping young kids learn and enjoy math.
 Grayson has already been trying them out and his favorite so far is Prodigy because he gets to go into wizard battles and win prizes.
 Every kid gets inspired different ways so definitely have your kids try them out to find their favorite.
 Once they love a game they will be more inclined to play it over and over.

 XtraMath – https://xtramath.org/ (this is free on the web but the app charges)

 Freckle – www.freckle.com

 Fun Hands-On Math Educational Board Games For Kids